 - Rate per user, and Rate per user, activities separately priced

 In your environment there is one price template that has been set as default.
 When you create a new client, this pricing scheme is automatically selected.
 In a standard Legalsense environment the default pricing scheme is set to 'Rate per user, activities separately priced'.

 A client always has a pricing scheme.
 A matter for a client, will inherit the client pricing scheme.
 For a matter you can choose a different pricing scheme (if needed).
 The pricing schemes for 'Fixed fee' and 'Capped price' are only available per matter - they are considered 'project' based.
 The optionally available choices for 'Legal aid' and 'Recofa' (insolvency) are also only available per matter.

 Activities separately priced

 In the above mentioned pricing schemes there are a few that have 'activities separately priced' in their name.
-This addition means that when an activity has the option 'separately on invoice' set, the activity will be billed against its own activity rate.
-All time entries that have that activity set, will then not be billed against the hourly rate of the user (of the user's function) but instead will follow the activity rate.
+This addition means that when an activity has the option 'Separately on invoice' set, the activity will be billed against its own activity rate.
+All time entries linked to that activity will then not be billed against the hourly rate of the user (or the user's function) but instead will follow the activity rate.
 These time entries will also be separately grouped on the invoice specification.
 You can set a different activity rate per client or matter (if you want to deviate from the default activity rate that has been set).